lookupdaily/Notes-ES6/README.md

 - Test drive a CRUD app from scratch in JavaScript without tutorials
 - A deeper understanding of mocking modules in Jest
 - Use of technologies only by requirement
+- Build features iteratively on a strong foundation, keeping features simple and code clean

 ## Future improvements